Hetwin/sandbox/README.md

 ## Create a Docker container
 Again open Windows PowerShell on your windows computer and insert the command line

 ```bash
 whoami
 ```

 With this command, you get your current username.
 Insert the username on the placeholder position **USER** in the following command line and run the code.
+The execution will take some time.

 ```bash
 docker run -d -p 8888:8888 -v c:/Users/USER/Desktop/work:/home/jovyan/work --name ds -e JUPYTER_TOKEN='easy' jupyter/tensorflow-notebook:2023-06-01